Programs / Graduate

 The M.A. written exam is a take-home written exam, consisting of two parts, Film Theory and Film Historiography.
 Students choose between two alternative questions for each topic.
 The exam is emailed to students by 9 A.M.
 Responses are returned by email to the examiners and Graduate Assistant by 5 P.M.
 The questions and reading lists are the same for all examinees.
 Answers should be both synthetic and analytic, drawing on material from the two introductory courses.

 There are three possible outcomes for the M.A. exam: Fail, Pass, and Pass with permission to proceed.
 Students may retake the M.A. exam one time in case of a fail.
-The decision on permission to proceed will take into account both the exam results and input from the core film faculty during the annual progress evaluation in the second week of fall semester.
+The decision on permission to proceed will take into account both the exam results and input from the core Film & Media faculty during the annual progress evaluation in the second week of Fall semester.
 Students will be notified of the exam results in writing soon after that point.

 The Graduate Division stipulates that students must satisfy two language requirements.
 Students may pass both by examination or one by examination and the other by completing a four-semester (or six-quarter) course sequence with an average grade of B or better.
 For one of the two languages, an upper division foreign language course that requires a four-semester (or six-quarter) course sequence as a prerequisite satisfies the requirement.
 Waivers can be granted for native languages other than English and a full undergraduate sequence to upper-division level in a foreign language.
 The exam is an open-dictionary exam and consists of translating a 300-word passage.